slawekradzyminski/awesome-testing.com/_posts/2016-06-18-how-to-become-software-tester.md

 **Avoid naysayers and doubters**

-> One of the dangers newcomers face in any industry are “broken” and “settled” employees.
+> One of the dangers newcomers face in any industry are "broken" and "settled" employees.

 [blacksintechnology.net](https://www.blacksintechnology.net/career-advice-for-entry-level-software-testers/)